suhatanriverdi/react-flexible-star-rating/README.md

 ## 💻 Basic Usage

-#### Using a Callback Function
+#### Using a Callback Function to Handle Rating Changes

 This example demonstrates how to handle rating changes using a custom callback function.
-The rating value is logged to the console, and if the user clicks the same rating again, it resets to 0.
+The initial rating value starts at 0, and the rating is logged to the console each time the user clicks on a star.
+If the user clicks the same rating again, it resets to 0.

 ```tsx
 import { StarRating } from 'react-flexible-star-rating';